 What have you experienced in your life that gives you the ‘street cred’ to do what you do?

-We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating product.
-We also have been in wholesale for over twenty years and understand the needs of our customers by dealing with them and adapting with them over time.
+We had owned an herbal, aromatherapy and flower essence store for about 15 years, dealing with customers and creating products.
+We also have been in wholesale for nearly thirty years and understand the needs of our customers.

 Why are you so passionate about what you do?

 Nature provides beautiful scents and essences useful for healing, beauty and mood enhancement.
-Introducing people to this green pharmacopoeia puts them in touch with their inner healer and alchemist and is fun and empowering.
-They find a way to support their own health and life style and become their own expert in day-to-day living and healing.
+Introducing people to this green pharmacopeia puts them in touch with their inner healer and alchemist and is fun and empowering.
+They find a way to support their own health and lifestyle and become their own expert in day-to-day living and healing.

-With the educational aspect we feel that by teaching people to deepen their own self-knowing, intuition and wholistic knowledge they can make positive change in their lives, their families and their communities.
+With the educational aspect, we feel that by teaching people to deepen their own self-knowing, intuition and wholistic knowledge they can make a positive change in their lives, their families and their communities.